Thai mall shooting victim's mother bids emotional farewell at cremation

 The mother stared ahead before clasping her hands to pray.

-Moe Myint's employer, Aksorn Chantarojvanich, who attended the funeral, said she would provide the family 10,000 baht (US$270) a month, matching the remittances Moe Myint had sent home.
+Moe Myint's employer, Aksorn Chantarojvanich, who attended the funeral, said she would provide the family 10,000 baht (S$370) a month, matching the remittances Moe Myint had sent home.

 Thai Justice Minister Tawee Sodsong vowed at the ceremony, "We will ensure fair processes, provide support to the victims, and handle the affairs of the deceased's family with utmost care."